Skip to content

 A practical flow:

-1. Draft normally (inline off).
+1. Draft normally with inline connections off.

 Workflow recipes